-In addition, the School of Leadership and Education Sciences offers undergraduates the opportunity to enroll in the Education minor, Leadership Studies minor, Naval Sciences minor, Army ROTC program, Nonprofit Leadership and Management program, and several special courses designed to meet the needs and interest of all undergraduates.
+In addition, the School of Leadership and Education Sciences offers undergraduates the opportunity to enroll in the Combined BA/MEd Teacher Education Program (CTEP), Education minor, Leadership Studies minor, Nonprofit Social Enterprise & Philanthropy minor, Naval Sciences minor, Army ROTC program, Nonprofit Leadership and Management certificate program, and several special courses designed to meet the needs and interests of all undergraduates.
 Please refer to the current Undergraduate Course Catalog for more information regarding these programs.